coding: utf-8

 from monty.string import boxed, is_string

-from monty.collections import AttrDict, dict2namedtuple
+from monty.collections import AttrDict #, dict2namedtuple

 from monty.termcolor import cprint

-from pymatgen.util.io_utils import ask_yesno
+from abipy.tools.iotools import yaml_safe_load, ask_yesno

 import logging